-- Elect a health plan (includes prescription, behavioral health and vision coverage). - Elect not to participate in the health plan by electing to opt out or waive coverage.
-See the 'Opt Out and Waiver of Coverage' section in this chapter for details. - Elect to participate or not to participate in the dental plan (enrollment in the health plan is required if electing the dental coverage). - Enroll eligible dependents.
-Refer to the 'Qualifying Change in Status' section for effective dates and the 'Dependent Coverage' section for documentation requirements. - Life-eligible annuitants and certain survivors (see the 'Life Insurance Coverage' section for eligibility criteria) may - add, increase, decrease or terminate Member Optional Life insurance coverage; - add or drop Spouse Life or Child Life coverage.
+◆ Elect a health plan (includes prescription, behavioral health and vision coverage).

+- ◆ Elect not to participate in the health plan by electing to opt-out or waive coverage.
+See the 'Opt-Out and Waiver of Coverage' section in this chapter for details. - ◆ Elect to participate or not to participate in the dental plan (enrollment in the health plan is required if electing the dental coverage). - Enroll eligible dependents.
+Refer to the 'Qualifying Change in Status' section for effective dates and the 'Dependent Coverage' section for documentation requirements. - ◆ Life-eligible annuitants and certain survivors (see the 'Life Insurance Coverage' section for eligibility criteria) may - add, increase, decrease or terminate Member Optional Life insurance coverage; - add or drop Spouse Life or Child Life coverage.

-An approved evidence of insurability is required to increase or add coverage.
-AD&D and Child Life coverage may be added or dropped at any time without an evidence of insurability application.
-Newly eligible dependents and survivors do not need to provide evidence of insurability approval as long as the coverage is requested within 60 days of initial enrollment.
+An approved statement of health is required to increase or add coverage.
+AD&D and Child Life coverage may be added or dropped at any time without an statement of health application.
+Newly eligible dependents and survivors do not need to provide statement of health approval as long as the coverage is requested within 60 days of initial enrollment.